 Traveling to another country can be overwhelming if you aren’t prepared.
-Recently I traveled to Mexico and visited six different cities.
-Since I was road tripping some and traveling by plane, bus, car and boat, I sat down to do a little research on the best apps before I left.
-I was particularly interested in bus schedules.
-Sure, you can go on Trip Advisor or another forum to see what bus someone took last week or last month but do you really want to count on that information being right?
+Recently, I traveled to Mexico and visited several different cities.
+Since I was road tripping and traveling by plane, bus, and boat, I did a little research on the best apps before I went.
+I was particularly interested in bus schedules and routes.
+Sure, you can go on Trip Advisor or another forum to see what bus someone took last week or last month but do you really want to count on that information being correct?
 Below are the apps that I found worked best for me.

 Rome to Rio

 Rome to Rio’s tag line is “discover how to get anywhere by plane, train, bus, ferry and automobile”.
 Indeed that’s what it does.
 Unfortunately I didn’t need the ferry info on this trip but there’s always next time.
 This app provided me with details about bus schedules that I felt was essential.
 Basically you input your info, from and to, and it tells you what options you have.
 For example here’s the options for Guadalajara to Tequila.